 Used Or New?

-If you’re looking for a marine engine that balances performance, sustainability, and longevity then CAT is a fantastic choice.
-There are many fine manufacturers out there, like Cummins for example, but it’s hard to go wrong with a CAT engine.
+If you’re looking for a marine engine that balances performance, sustainability, and longevity, then CAT is a fantastic choice.
+Many fine manufacturers are on the market, but it’s hard to go wrong with a CAT engine.

-Picking the right marine engine out of a sea of thousands isn’t easy.
-At Depco Power Systems we stock new and used marine engines from industry-leading manufacturers like CAT.
-Please, contact us today so we can help you find the right marine engine for your job.
+Choosing the right marine engine out of a sea of thousands isn’t easy.
+At Depco Power Systems, we stock new and used marine engines from industry-leading manufacturers like CAT.
+Contact us today so we can help you find the right marine engine for your job.